lukaspfisterch/kl-execution-theory/implementations/mapping_to_kl.md

 In all cases, L is computed from V (behaviour) and its traces,
 and describes:

-- which regions of behaviour are inside / outside acceptable ranges.
+- which regions of behaviour are inside or outside acceptable ranges.

 This corresponds directly to: